-New Student Orientation is an overview of College of the Mainland, important policies and procedures, as well as resources to help students succeed.
+New Student Orientation is an overview of College of the Mainland (COM) important policies and procedures, as well as resources to help students succeed.
 Orientation includes information about student services, academic advising and Student Rights and Responsibilities.
-Students will also discover campus resources designed to assist them in making a successful transition to College of the Mainland.
-First Time in College students at COM are required to complete orientation.
-To get more information regarding New Student Orientation, please contact studentact@com.edu or 409-933-8264.
+Students will also discover campus resources designed to assist them in making a successful transition to COM.
+First-time college students at COM are required to complete orientation.
+To get more information regarding New Student Orientation, please contact studentact@com.edu or 409-933-8421.